GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 [Secret Manager][secret-manager], following are some of the ways you can further secure your secrets:

-1. **Limiting access** : The secrets should be readable/writable only through the [Service Accounts][service-account] via [IAM roles][iam].
+1. **Limiting access** : The secrets should be readable writable only through the [Service Accounts][service-account] via [IAM roles][iam].
 The principle of least privilege must be followed while granting roles to the service accounts.

 2. **Encryption** : The secrets should be encrypted.
+   [Secret Manager][secret-manager]
-[Secret Manager][secret-manager] encrypts the secret at rest using AES-256 by default.
+   encrypts the secret at rest using AES-256 by default.
 But you can use your own encryption keys, customer-managed encryption keys (CMEK) to encrypt your secret at rest.
-For details, see [Enable customer-managed encryption keys for Secret Manager][enabling-customer-managed-encryption-keys-for-secret-manager].
+For details, see
+   [Enable customer-managed encryption keys for Secret Manager][enabling-customer-managed-encryption-keys-for-secret-manager].

 3. **Password rotation** : The passwords stored in the secret manager should be rotated on a regular basis to reduce the risk of a security incident.